particle-iot/particle-cli/README.md

 ### particle serial monitor

-Starts listening to the specified serial device, and echoes to the terminal
+Starts listening to the specified serial device, and echoes to the terminal.

 ```sh
 $ particle serial monitor